Inside Nasir ol Molk Mosque, Shiraz City, Iran

 The date of Eid ul-Azha is set by the Central Ruet-e-Hilal Committee who meet to decide the sighting of the Zul Hajjah moon.

 In the Philippines, Eidul Adha has been a public holiday since 2002.
+Enshrined in law, Republic Act No. 9849 states that the tenth day of Dhu al-Hijjah or the twelfth month of the Islamic Calendar, is hereby declared as a national holiday for the observance of Eidul Adha.
 The date is set by a proclamation each year, usually issued a week or so before the date.

 In Turkey, the feast is known as Kurban Bayramı and is the most important religious festival of the year and is a four day holiday.